Selected Education Web Sites

 An online magazine for scholars, practitioners, and students of multicultural education produced by Eastern University in Pennsylvania.
 The magazine contains articles, instructional ideas, and reviews of juvenile and professional books, and multimedia materials.
 It was published from 1999 until 2006, and was succeeded by the International Journal of Multicultural Education.

-Essays in Education
+Essays in Education (Archives)

 International Journal of Education